tash-had/coursehub/iteration-01-plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to organize your team.
+List/describe the artifacts youe will produce in order to organize your team.

  * Artifacts can be To-do lists, Task boards, schedule(s), etc.
  * We want to understand: